samueljuma/alx-backend-python/0x03-Unittests_and_integration_tests/README.md

 - Compliant with `pycodestyle` (version 2.5)
 - All files are executable and follow the `#!/usr/bin/env python3` convention
 - Unit tests use mocking (`unittest.mock`) to avoid external HTTP requests
+- Memoization is tested to ensure methods are cached after the first call

 ## Running Tests